-Participant: X. Zhao (GreenLab associated team, Liama).
+Participant: X. Zhao [GreenLab associated team, Liama].

-In most cases, a dual scale automaton (DSA) is sufficient to describe the full organogenesis.
-The Automaton controls the bud mutation in different states named physiological ages.
-The number of physiological ages ((PA.) is small (less than 10).
-The Plant is organized in Metamers (microstates) and Growth Units (macrostates).
+In most cases, a dual scale automaton (DSA) is sufficient to describe the full organogenesis [47].
+The automaton controls the bud mutation in different states named physiological ages.
+The number of physiological ages (PA) is small (less than 10).
+The plant is organized in Metamers (microstates) and Growth Units (macrostates).
 Each metamer is a set of organs (internode, leaf, fruits and axillary buds).
-It is more efficient to create metamers than organs one by one because it gives directly the organ production and speeds up the computing of organogenesis and plant demand.
-Each growth unit is a set of metamers and the repetition of GUs gives birth to an axis so called "Bearing Axis" (BA).